Police Department Programs

 Police Reserves is a volunteer, unpaid program intended for adults 21 and over interested in providing service to the community and to the Woodhaven Police Department.
 Potential reserve officer applicants must have a valid Michigan driver's license, Michigan CPL and pass an intensive background examination.
 Applicants must be physically fit and if selected, attend and pass a Reserve Officer Academy.
 The Police reserves assist the Woodhaven Police Department with many city events providing traffic control and direction.
 They also conduct crime prevention patrols of the city's neighborhoods, schools and parks.

 Safety Town - Program for Pre-Kindergarten students in conjunction with the Parks and Recreation Department.
-Date to be determined for 2018.
+Dates are usually first two weeks in August.